pwallhead/roms_fabm/README.txt

 ﻿GENERAL OVERVIEW
 ================

+NEW!
+21/06/2022: Cpps (CALC_TDR,CALC_TSR) to calculate turbulent dissipation/shear rates within ROMS
+                 and cpps (FABM_MU,FABM_NU,FABM_TDR,FABM_TSR) to link viscosities and turbulent dissipation/shear rates with FABM (presently only coded for ARANGO branch).

 The ROMS-FABM coupling has been developed to allow use of the FABM framework for biogeochemical modelling within the ROMS regional ocean modelling system, see: https://github.com/fabm-model/fabm/wiki